Shared Services Canada System Maintenance Notice

 Examples include book reviews, published reviews of work, research reports, policy papers and public lectures.

 Indicate one of the following statuses: “Submitted,” “Revised and submitted,” “Accepted” or “In press.”
 Provide the name of the journal or book publisher and the number of pages.
-Contributions not yet submitted should not be listed.
+Do not list contributions not yet submitted.

 If applicable, you can include a website link.
-SSHRC cannot guarantee that links will be accessed.
+SSHRC cannot guarantee links will be accessed.

 2. Other research contributions